sam-schmitt/blitz-exercise/README.md

 - Relations between reference nodes and their referrer
 - Relations between nodes and their content

+I did make changes to the **suggested Data Model** in the assignment and this is because of the JSON that was outputted by the client.
+I wanted to create the data model with **as few entities as possible** and I was able to break it down to just two. _Content_ and _Node_ are the two entities and they can encompass all of the functionality set out in this assignment just as they worked in the client.
+Nodes encompass _frames, layouts, elements, and components,_.Content is what distinguishes each node from each other based on the `content.type` field

 I then proceeded to sketch out the schema based on the JSON that my root state outputted from the client.
 I knew that linking to a DB would increase performance of the tree significantly, as you wouldn't need the entire state of the tree to exist on the client, only the visible nodes.
 So I designed the [schema](/src/typedb/tql/schema.tql) so that you would only ever need to make requests to smaller pieces of the root tree, and you could request the full tree as you went on and expanded.

 ### Trying Blitz Orm